IanGross/CSCI-2961-01/Lab-09.md

-1) I read the book and the slides
+I read the book and the slides.

 Here are the various tables my RStudio Produced